Policy based VPN & Route based VPN –

-While planning for VPN setup, it is imperative to have understanding of differences between 2 VPN types – Policy based VPNand Route based VPN.
+While planning for VPN setup, it is imperative to have an understanding of differences between 2 VPN types – Policy based VPN and Route based VPN.

-Policy-based VPNs encrypt a subsection of traffic flowing through an interface as per configured policy in access list.
+Policy based VPNs encrypt a subsection of traffic flowing through an interface as per configured policy in the access list.
 The policy dictates either some or all of the interesting traffic should traverse via VPN.

 In distinction to a Policy-based VPN, a Route-based VPN works on routed tunnel interfaces as the endpoints of the virtual network.
 All traffic passing through a tunnel interface is placed into the VPN.
 Rather than relying on an explicit policy to dictate which traffic enters the VPN, static and/or dynamic IP routes are formed to direct the desired traffic through the VPN tunnel interface.